leafac/yocto-cfa/dissertation/yocto-cfa.md

 ## The Analyzed Language: Yocto-JavaScript

 Our first decision when developing an analyzer is which language it should analyze.
-In this dissertation we are interested in analysis techniques for higher-order functions, a feature which is supported by most languages, including JavaScript, Java, Python, Ruby, and so forth.
+In this dissertation we are interested in analysis techniques for higher-order functions, and we have plenty of options to choose from, because higher-order functions are a feature that most languages support, for example, JavaScript, Java, Python, Ruby, and so forth.

 From all these options, we would like to choose JavaScript because it is the most popular language among programmers [stack-overflow-developer-survey, jet-brains-developer-survey](), but JavaScript has many features besides higher-order functions that would complicate our analyzer, so we support only a _subset_ of JavaScript features that are related to higher-order functions, resulting in a language that we call _Yocto-JavaScript_ (`` math`\mathrm{JavaScript} \times 10^{-24} ``).
 By design, every Yocto-JavaScript program is also a JavaScript program, but the converse does not hold.